 I might be biased but this winter inspired delicata squash flatbread meets (exceeds really, it’s an overachiever like that) all the appetizer criteria.

-Texture: Creamy ricotta, soft roasted squash, chewy dried tart cherries and crunchy toasted pecans – need I say more?
+Texture: Creamy ricotta (to mimic that white pizza vibe because white pizza is THE best!), soft roasted squash, chewy dried tart cherries and crunchy toasted pecans – need I say more?
+For some extra crunch, roast the delicata squash seeds and use them as a topping too!

 Easy to eat: If the name didn’t make it obvious enough, flatbreads are, well…flat.
 I chose a lavash type flatbread but no matter if you use something similar, a more pita-esque type or even naan, the bread is thin enough to easily devour in a couple bites.